conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 There are two distinct processes involved:

-1. **Initial Role Creation:** When a user executes an SQL query on the Console for the first time, the system checks if the corresponding user ROLE exists in the PostgreSQL database.
+1. **Initial Role Creation:** When a user executes a SQL query on Console for the first time, the system checks if the corresponding user ROLE exists in the PostgreSQL database.
 If it does not, the RBAC system is consulted to determine the topics for which the user has the `kafka.topics.read` permission.
 The user's ROLE is then created in PostgreSQL, and read access to the relevant topic tables is granted.

 2. **Periodic Role Updates:** A background process in the Console periodically updates the access rights for each user ROLE to ensure they remain aligned with the RBAC permissions.
-The job is run every 30 seconds by default and can be customized by setting env variable `CDK_KAFKASQL_REFRESHUSERPERMISSIONSEVERYINSEC`.
+The job is run every 30 seconds by default and can be customized by setting the env variable `CDK_KAFKASQL_REFRESHUSERPERMISSIONSEVERYINSEC`.

 ### Data masking

 Data masking policies are implemented similarly to RBAC.
 By default, access is granted to all columns in a table.
 However, if a data masking policy applies to a specific column for a given user, access to that column is denied.

 There are some limitations:
-- Instead of applying the masking policy as defined in the Console, access to the entire column is restricted for simplicity.
+- Instead of applying the masking policy as defined in Console, access to the entire column is restricted for simplicity
-- For JSON blob columns, we are unable to restrict access to sub-objects, so access to the entire column content is restricted instead.
+- For JSON blob columns, we are unable to restrict access to sub-objects, so access to the entire column content is restricted instead
 - If access to a column is denied, the user cannot use a wildcard in a `SELECT` query (e.g., `SELECT * FROM table`).
-Attempting to do so will result in an access denied error.
+Attempting to do so will result in an access denied error

 ### UI Experience